marinels/marinels.github.io/presentations/git-intro/README.md

 This presentation was created using the [reveal yeoman generator](https://github.com/slara/generator-reveal).

-`npm install -g yo generator-reveal`
+`npm install -g yo generator-reveal grunt`

 ### How to Add a Slide